info340b-wi20/project-saashamoruw/README.md

     - Like a project
     - Request to join a project
 - CSS on mobile nav won't show icons - some issue with padding or margins

+Less important: worth like 1 point each?
+- Better feedback for signin/sign out? // success message shows now though before redirecting!
 - weird gap when you make screen smaller so that sideways scroll comes in?

-Less important: worth like 1 point each?
-- Better feedback for signin/sign out // success message is in red
 - Check mobile site
 - The AddProjectCard should add to the state using a callback - ???
 - add role="button" and tab-index to your cards so that a screen reader knows that they can be flipped.
 Right now, they just navigate when I try to "click" on it using a screen reader
 - DO NOT use window.alert!
 Onscreen changes only!
 - fix console warnings
-- user stays logged in every session cause of user authentication?
-Check if can be changed in rules? // not as imp
 - Also have code to add card to find members on join page - can implement if we have time
+- for some reason Join card bottom isn't rounded - make entire card not rounded or fix bottom?

 ## Feedback
-- -1, your sections should be inside the components themselves (in App.js)
+- -1, your sections should be inside the components themselves (in App.js) // for all pages?
+Sign in not like that rn
 - -0.5, delete CRA logos
 - -3, the AddProjectCard should add to the state using a callback.
 - -2, what will happen after new project is added?
 What is the goal of the site?
 Will I be joining projects?